About the Journal

 Aims and Scope:

-NTU Journal of Agricultural and Veterinary Sciences NTU-JAVS (P-ISSN: 2788-9890 E-ISSN: 2788-9904) is open access and peer-reviewed online journal from Northern Technical University, Iraq, which highly encourages a broad spectrum of multidisciplinary publications in the agricultural and veterinary sciences.
-This journal provides a platform for academics, researchers, and post-graduate students to publish and share their findings to enhance all aspects of agricultural and veterinary science developments.
-The journal is published four issues per year, and the scope and field of this journal include, but are not limited to, the following subjects:
+NTU Journal of Agricultural and Veterinary Sciences NTU-JAVS (P-ISSN: 2788-9890 E-ISSN: 2788-9904) is an open-access and peer-reviewed online journal from the Northern Technical University, Iraq, which highly encourages a broad spectrum of multidisciplinary publications in the area of agricultural and veterinary sciences.
+This journal provides a platform for academics, researchers, and postgraduate students to publish and share their findings to enhance all aspects of agricultural and veterinary science developments.
+The journal publishes four issues per year, and the scope and field of this journal include, but are not limited to, the following subjects:

-• Agriculture: agriculture biotechnology, agriculture botany, agriculture industry, agricultural resources and production, breeding and genetics, agricultural ecology and environment, biological engineering, plant physiology, plant breeding genetics, plant disease and pathology, soil and water science, biology.
+• Agriculture: animal production, agricultural biotechnology, agricultural botany, agricultural industry, agricultural resources and production, breeding and genetics, agricultural ecology and environment, biological engineering, plant physiology, plant breeding and genetics, plant disease and pathology, soil and water science, and biology, food sciences, agricultural machinery and equipment.

-• Veterinary: Animal disease, animal genetics, animal breeding, and bioinformatics, animal feeding and nutrition, animal behavior, ethics and welfare, animal management and production food safety, microbiology, parasitology, animal physiology, veterinary surgery, and clinical sciences, veterinary medicine, veterinary epidemiology, and public health, Veterinary pathology, virology, Anatomy , biochemistry, pharmacology, veterinary education.
+• Veterinary: Animal disease, animal genetics, animal breeding, bioinformatics, animal feeding and nutrition, animal behavior, ethics and welfare, animal management and production, food safety, microbiology, parasitology, animal physiology, veterinary surgery and clinical sciences, veterinary medicine, veterinary epidemiology and public health, veterinary pathology, virology, anatomy, biochemistry, pharmacology, and veterinary education.

 • Forestry Science and Technology.